bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 ### **Jira Configurations**
 Jira Cloud no longer supports basic authentication with username & password, instead we need to use either API Token or OAuth.

-If you already have an API token or OAuth details skip this section if not use these instructions generate API token required.
+If you already have an API token or OAuth details skip this section if not use below instructions to generate a new API token.

 Create an API token from your Atlassian account:
   1. Log in to https://id.atlassian.com/manage-profile/security/api-tokens